Tayvall/NixoRice/README.md

 ## To-Do
+- **Showcase images** add some images my goodness
 - **fix themeing** I have messed up with the themes so need to revisit it
 - **Flakes** -modularize my config to allow easier configuration. (move to flakes).
 - **HyperPanel** -add some more customization.
+- **improve some key functionality** add stuff like screenshotting and other helpfull tools
 - **Clean Up** -remove unessesary configs and setups to keep a clean basis to later improve on.

 ## licensing